grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 ### Write-behind log

-The write-behind log (WBL) is very much like the WAL but it only writes incoming out-of-order samples to a persistent disk until the series are uploaded to long-term storage.
+The write-behind log (WBL) is similar to the WAL, but it only writes incoming out-of-order samples to a persistent disk until the series are uploaded to long-term storage.

 The reason why there is a different log for this is that it is not possible to know if a sample is out-of-order until we try to append it.
 So we first need to attempt it, detect that it is out-of-order, append it anyway if out-of-order is enabled and then write it to the log.

-In the event of failure of the ingesters, the same characteristics as in the WAL would apply.
+If the ingesters fail, the same characteristics as in the WAL apply.

 ## Zone aware replication